top of page

 marais3.jpg

-AOP Fiefs Vendéens
+AOC Fiefs Vendéens

 After World War II, a few enterprising winemakers eagerly revived the production of Brem-sur-Mer wines, seeking to restore their legendary reputation.